 - Smolensky Cathedral.
 It is rightfully considered one of the most interesting places in Russia.
 Dedicated to the icon Our Lady of Smolensk, the Cathedral impresses its guests with magnificent, eye-catching frescos and unique Baroque style architectural elements.

 - The Swan Lake.
-It is the famous pond immortalized by Tchaikovsky in his world-known ballet.
 From the lake you can see the business district of the Russian Capital with its impressive skyscrapers.